-Between these two circles are quatrefoils with the coat of arms of the Dreux family, who donated the stained glass windows dating from 1230.
+Between these two circles are quatrefoils with the coat of arms of the Dreux.
+The wealthy family donated the stained glass windows dating from 1230.

-A cleaning and stained glass window treatment program against the effects of pollution has been undertaken since 1972.
-It is still continuing and should help restore the brightness accordingly in the nave.
+A cleaning and stained glass window treatment program against the effects of pollution has taken place since 1972.
+It is continuing and should help restore the brightness accordingly in the nave.

-The inside crypt unveils remains of walls, usually attributed to the Gallo-Roman period, which refers to the time when the first church was present.
-The crypt of the Carolingian church, built by Gislebertus in the 9th century, is located beneath the choir of the cathedral, just under the high altar.
+The interior crypt unveils remains of walls, usually attributed to the Gallo-Roman period.
+This refers to the time when the first church stood there.
+You’ll find the crypt of the Carolingian church of Gislebertus (9th century) beneath the cathedral’s choir, just under the high altar.
 It bears the name of Saint Lubin’s vault.

-The outside crypt is known as the Fulbert’s crypt or low church.
+The exterior crypt, or Fulbert’s crypt, is the lower church.
 It goes from one bell tower to the other around the building.
-Dating from the 11th century, it is the largest crypt of France, being 230 metres long and 6 metres wide.
-Starting from the end of the north gallery, you will reach the chapel of Notre-Dame Sous-Terre (Our Lady Underground), which is maybe one of the oldest shrines dedicated to Mary in the Christendom.
+Dating from the 11th century, France’s largest crypt is 230 metres long and 6 metres wide.
+Starting from the end of the north gallery, you will reach the chapel of Notre-Dame Sous-Terre (Our Lady Underground), which is maybe one of the oldest shrines dedicated to Mary in Christendom.

-The gallery becomes semicircular underneath the chevet and opens onto three deep Romanesque chapels, surrounded by four smaller 13th century Gothic chapels.
-There you find the well of Saints-Forts (33 m deep).
+The gallery becomes semicircular underneath the chevet.
+It then opens onto three deep Romanesque chapels, surrounded by four smaller 13th-century Gothic chapels.
+There is the well of Saints-Forts (33 m deep).

-In the south gallery, you can admire a 12th century fresco along with several popular saints (Clement, Giles, Martin, Nicholas…).
-At the end of the south gallery is located a stone baptistery dating from the Romanesque period.
+In the south gallery, you can admire a 12th-century fresco and several popular saints (Clement, Giles, Martin, Nicholas…).
+At the end of the south gallery is a stone baptistery dating from the Romanesque period.

 Similarities with the Speyer Cathedral, Germany

-Since 1959, the city of Chartres is twinned with the German city of Speyer which is located on the banks of the Rhine in Rhineland-Palatinate.
-Speyer is famous for its cathedral (the Kaiserdom), the largest Romanesque Church in Europe.
-The similarities between the two cities must have probably played a part in the development of the French-German pairing, yet their cathedrals have nothing in common.
-In addition, Chartres and Speyer have a population of approximately 50,000 people.
+Since 1959, the city of Chartres has been twinned with the German city of Speyer.
+Located on the banks of the Rhine in Rhineland-Palatinate.
+Speyer is famous for its cathedral.
+Indeed the Kaiserdom is the largest Romanesque Church in Europe.
+The similarities between the two cities must have probably played a part in developing the French-German pairing… Although the two cathedrals have nothing in common.
+In addition, both Chartres and Speyer have a population of approximately 50,000 people.

-Founded by Conrad II in 1030 and transformed at the end of the 11th century, Speyer Cathedral is the largest Romanesque building in Europe with its four towers and two domes.
+Holy Roman Emperor Conrad II founded the Speyer Dom in 1030.
+Speyer Cathedral is the largest Romanesque building in Europe, with its four towers and two domes.
 For almost 300 years, the cathedral has been the burial place of the emperors of the Holy Roman Empire.